 There will be times when using the Identity Property of Multiplication will be the simpler solution, but when numbers are easily factored, cross multiplying to find the missing value, or cross multiplying to check for proportionality is the best way to go.
 Just remember to use your units of measure appropriately as you solve these types of ratio problems.
 Take a look at the following video to see some great examples for solving proportions.

 Using the same format, ratios of corresponding sides of similar figures can be used to check for proportionality and to solve for missing side lengths.
 Remember that similar figures have the same shape, where corresponding angles are congruent and corresponding sides are proportional.
-Take a look at the figure below.
+Take a look at the figures below.

 It appears that these two figures are similar shapes, meaning their angles are equal and their corresponding sides are proportional.
 Corresponding sides are sides in different polygons that are in the same relative position.
 In the figure above, .
 These sides are in the same relative positions in two different polygons.
 Also, .
 We can use this information to write ratios to check for proportionality.
 If these corresponding sides are proportional, then it looks as though we have similar shapes.
 Simply substitute side lengths for the side labels make sure that you set up the proportion correctly.